EU court says Spain should have freed Catalan MEP to take office - Journal du Cameroun

 It is now up to the Spanish Supreme Court to decide on the appeal filed by the former Catalan vice-president’s defence team.
 After the ruling, his party, the ERC, demanded “the nullity of the trial and his immediate release.”

+Puigdemont tweeted: “There are still judges in Europe.
+Immediate freedom for Junqueras!”
+And his Belgian lawyer, Simon Bekaert told AFP: “Obviously, we’re pleased.

+“This gives us ammunition to push the case that the European Parliament can’t prevent us from taking up our seats, and secondly it means we can’t be extradited to Spain unless parliament lifts our immunity,” he said.

-Both were also elected to the European Parliament in May, but they were also unable to take office because they did not travel to Madrid for the Spanish swearing in ceremony.
+Puigdemont and Comin were also elected to the European Parliament in May, but they were unable to take office because they did not travel to Madrid for the Spanish swearing-in ceremony.

 “A person who is elected to the European Parliament acquires the status of Member of Parliament as a result of and from the time of the declaration of the election results,” the ECJ ruled.